Updated: Dec 12, 2022

-What To Do After An Accident With UBER
+What To Do After An UBER Accident?

 As a UBER passenger, follow the same protocol even if you don't know who is responsible at the time of the accident.
 The point here is to have all the information necessary to file a claim.

 After seeking treatment for any injuries, report your accident to UBER.
 Log in to the app and select “Trip Issues and Fare Adjustments.”
 Press, “I was in an accident,” and describe exactly what happened.
 This will be used as evidence once you file a lawsuit and will support your claim.
-Your Los Angeles Personal Injury Attorney will guide your through the process.
+Your Los Angeles Personal Injury Attorney will guide you through the process.